10-kp/kunal-k-portfolio/README.md

     - Formatted <h1>, <h2> with respective individual properties and styles
     - Links (<href>) have unique properties including Pseudo element :hover.
     - Paras (<p>) have padding and styles to fit content in page.
-    - Contact me has 5 different links with access to external sites.
     - Use @ media screen to adjust for different sizes.

     Updates